Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. The DRC shall self-appoint three of its five members for the purposes of a particular proceeding.
 This margin exists to allow for:

-   1. the recusement of a DRC member who may be considered to foster bias or possess a conflict of interest in a particular case;
+   a) the recusement of a DRC member who may be considered to foster bias or possess a conflict of interest in a particular case;

    2. a proceeding to be reviewed in a process of appeal by a majoritively different committee, with one representative for informational continuity.